-The results show that LSTM network proposed provides superior performance with respect to the other methods considered in this work.
+The results show that the LSTM network proposed provides superior performance with respect to the other methods considered in this work.
 This is because LSTM has a high capacity to model complex dependencies between temporal data.
-Other methods are not well equipped to handle multi-variate time series data and model effectively their dependencies.
-This ability plays a
+Other methods are not well equipped to handle multi-variate time series data and effectively model their dependencies.
+This ability plays a significant role in detecting cumulative faults which have a different pattern in comparison to the typical operational patterns.
+Furthermore, LSTM is relatively robust to noise and other outliers, which is very common in real-life time series data.

-- significant role to detect cumulative faults which have a different pattern in comparison to the - 435 typical operational patterns.
-Furthermore, LSTM is relatively robust to noise and other outliers, - which is very common in real-life time series data. - There is a continuous push to improve purification performance of WWTPs while at the same - 438 time decreasing energy consumption.
-This has resulted in increased automation of operation of - these plants and, consequently, an increase in the number of measurement sensors.
-These sensors - 440 are being increasingly used, not only for the environmental monitoring, but they are also - becoming an important tool in the management of the plants.
-As such detection of sensors faults - is essential in ensuring correct operation of the plant.
-Furthermore, sensor failure is difficult to - be manually detect by the human operator, especially when dealing with large plants with - multitude of sensors or small unstaffed plants.
-While the current systems are very efficient, there - is a clear need to develop methods that can reliably detect sensor faults and provide ample time - to the plant operators, such that environmental damage is limited when faults occur.
-A system - such as the work presented in this paper, is the first step towards implementing a fully automated - 448 fault detection system that can address the issues arising from automatic management of - 449 WWTPs.
+There is a continuous push to improve the purification performance of WWTPs while at the same time decreasing energy consumption.
+This has resulted in increased automation of the operation of these plants and, consequently, an increase in the number of measurement sensors.
+These sensors are being increasingly used, not only for the environmental monitoring but they are also becoming an important tool in the management of the plants, and the detection of sensor faults is essential in ensuring correct operation of the plant.
+Furthermore, sensor failure is difficult to be manually detected by the human operator, especially when dealing with large plants with a multitude of sensors or small unstaffed plants.
+While the current systems are very efficient, there is a clear need to develop methods that can reliably detect sensor faults and provide ample time to the plant operators, such that environmental damage is limited when faults occur.
+A system such as the work presented in this paper is the first step towards implementing a fully automated fault detection system that can address the issues arising from automatic management of WWTPs.